amerkay/directus-extension-theme-settings/README.md

 # Theme Settings Interface Directus Extension: Visually Configure Your Frontend Theme Colors, Fonts, and More

-Interface for chosing harmonized primary &amp; accent colors, font pairings, shadows, rounded corners and more.
+Interface for choosing harmonized primary &amp; accent colors, font pairings, shadows, rounded corners and more.

+Integration examples for Nuxt with **shadcn-vue** and **Nuxt UI** below.

 ![Screenshot of Theme Settings Interface in Directus](./docs/screenshot-directus-extension-theme-settings.png)